sudoroom/sudonation-box/README.md

 THIS SOFTWARE IS NOT YET IN A WORKING STATE!

 sudonation-box is a physical box that receives credit card donations for several different organizations or projects.
-It has one knob to selection organization or project, another to selection donation amount, a two-line LCD character display to display the selection and an button to confirm the transaction.
+It has one knob to selection organization or project, another to selection donation amount, a speaker that speaks out the transaction before confirmation, a button to explain what the project/group is about and a button to confirm the transaction.
 It of course also has a magnet card reader.

 This repository includes the code for the node.js app and a laser-cuttable design for the box.
 The easy way to set this all up is to use the pre-made SD-card image for the raspberry pi (coming soon!).